 In MPI for Python, the

-Comm class initiate a send and receive operation
+MPI.Comm.Irecv() methods initiate send and receive operations,

 respectively.
 These methods return a

 uniquely identifying the started operation.
 Its completion can be

 MPI.Request objects and associated memory buffers involved in

 communication requires a careful, rather low-level coordination.
 Users